 The Camarines Sur Polytechnic Colleges shall be open to students who are willing to abide by its rules and regulations and who meet the academic standards and requirements of the program in with he/she wishes to enroll.

-a.
 Within Campus.
-The following rules shall govern cross registration: a) Cross-enrolment is allowed in all curricular levels, b) it should be done within the period of registration, c) permit to cross enroll should be acknowledged by the Registrar, d) slots are still available.
+The following rules shall within campus govern cross registration: a) cross-enrolment is allowed in all curricular levels; b) it should be done within the period of registration; c) permit to cross enroll should be acknowledged by the University Registrar; and d) it should be from the same College/field of discipline; and e) slots are still available.

-b.
 Inter-Campus.
-The following rules shall govern cross registration: a) Cross-Registration should be done within the period of registration, b) Cross –registration is allowed in all curricular levels, provided that, the subjects are not offered in the institution, must have the same course description and at least the same number of units, and must not be a major subject and the student concerned is a candidate for graduation from his terminal/last year.
-No student is allowed to cross-register in more than one (1) school outside the college or double registration in the college.
+The following rules shall govern inter-campus cross registration: a) cross- registration should be done within the period of registration; b) cross-registration is allowed in any curricular offerings, provided that, the subjects are not offered in the institution, must have the same course description and at least the same number of units, must not be a major subject, and the student concerned is a candidate for graduation from his/her terminal/last year.
+No student is allowed to cross-register in more than one (1) school outside the College or double registration in the College.

-A former student who has been out of the College for a semester or more and has enrolled in another school while on leave should obtain an application for Re-admission from the Dean.
-Subjects taken in other school during the period of absence from the college shall be evaluated and given credit if approved by a Department Committee chaired by the Dean with Area Chairperson and professor handling the subject.
+A former student who has been out of University for a semester or more and has enrolled in another school while on leave should obtain an application for Re-admission from the Dean as approved by the UARECOM.
+Subject/s taken in other school during the period of absence from the University shall be evaluated and given credit if approved by a College Committee chaired by the Dean with the Area Chairperson and professor handling the subject.